teirm/cpp_multithreading/ch_4/notes.md

 and makes the future ready.
 The return value is the associated data for the future.

-The template paramter defines the function associated with the packaged_task.
+The template parameter defines the function associated with the packaged_task.

 ```c++